 You might be asking yourself, "If not a fiduciary, what is my advisor?"
 Chances are, they are held to the less reputable "suitability standard".

 While the suitability standard does look out for clients, specifically by ensuring advisors understand a client's financial situation and investment experience, it does not obligate the advisor to act in the best interest of the client.
-This raises issues because an advisor held to the suitability standard does not need to disclose conflicts of interest to their client.
+This raises issues because an advisor held to the suitability standard does not need to disclose conflicts of interest.

 This allows advisors to peddle products that are not in the client's best interest.
 The most common abuse of the suitability standard occurs when an advisor recommends a commission based product that benefits themselves, rather than an alternative product that would save the client money but forfeit the advisor's commissions.